 The transport networks are extensive and rarely will you be beyond public transit’s reach.
 Just be forewarned: you’ll be doing a lot of walking.
 Seoul is built on hills and while there are plenty of subway and bus stops, you may still be blocks away.
 I walked an average of 12km a day in Seoul, without trying.

 Communication is as important as transportation and without speaking a word of Korean, you’ll need all the help you can get.
-My help came in the form of the Google Translate app, without which I would have been sealed in a bubble throughout my trip.
+My help came in the form of the Google Translate app, without which I would have been sealed in a bubble throughout my solo trip to South Korea.
 I either spoke into my phone or typed my questions but the Korean output was perfect – at least I got what I needed and no one looked insulted by what appeared on the screen.

 Here’s a tip: whenever you leave a place, get someone to write your next destination in Korean on a piece of paper you can hand to a cab driver (taxis are inexpensive, I took many of them) or a person on the street – simple things like “intercity bus station” or “where is the restaurant” …